santex/active-memory/README.md

   ☞ [Data & Time to get it](https://github.com/santex/active-memory/raw/master/doc/image/query-surface.jpg)
-    proof of concept is implemented great stuff, based on what I more or less discovered by incident i have started this project.
+    proof of concept is implemented great stuff, based on what I more or less discovered by exident, i have started this project.

 #### Some additional Knowledge Networks which add passive context